traviagio/KevinColemanInc.github.io/source/projects/index.markdown

 Try some things I've built recently like…

 ## SparkChat [link](http://kcoleman.me/chat)
-Chat with me when I am gTalk
+Chat with me when I am gTalk.
+Still in alpha version.
+Currently trying to port it to [Meteor](https://www.meteor.com/) when I have time.

 ## LeadResponder [link](http://LeadResponder.com)
 Respond to contact requests immediately